 As a hypnotherapist and personal counsellor, Jepson says that she does not change her approach too drastically with her musical clients – but they do bring unique problems to her that would not affect others.

-She said: “Because of my experiences, I can relate to them.
+She says: “Because of my experiences, I can relate to them.
 That’s why people in the music industry seek me out.
-Some people find it frustrating having to explain to therapists what the industry is like”.
+Some people find it frustrating having to explain to therapists what the industry is like.”

 “They don’t like having to spend half the session explaining the industry, but because I understand, I can offer that understanding that other therapists may not be able to.”

 Support thoughtful, independent arts and culture journalism for just £3.